hindu-comm/weblogs/manasataramgini/2013/12/2013-12-09_some-reflections-on-the-khans-qaidu-and-dua-and-the-great-khans-lost-legacy.md

 was a legendary maker of armies and had developed a scheme of discipline and training that was seen before only in his great-grandfather, the great Chingiz.
-The [Jewish chronicler Rashid-ad-din](https://manasataramgini.wordpress.com/2011/05/20/some-notes-on-rashid-ad-din-bin-imad-ud-dawla-abul-khair-and-his-times/ "Some notes on Rashid ad-Din bin Imad ud Dawla Abu’l Khair and his times") also noted that Qaidu was one of the most intelligent men he had ever seen and could put this ability to use in both strategic and political cunning.
+The [Jewish chronicler Rashid-ad-din](https://manasataramgini.wordpress.com/2011/05/20/some-notes-on-rashid-ad-din-bin-imad-ud-dawla-abul-khair-and-his-times/ "Some notes on Rashid ad-Din bin Imad ud Dawla Abu’l Khair and histimes") also noted that Qaidu was one of the most intelligent men he had ever seen and could put this ability to use in both strategic and political cunning.
 Now as the lord of a mighty force he sent an embassy to Abaqa